-The most recent PISA test was conducted in 2018.
-In reading literacy, 15-year-olds in Morocco score 359 points compared to an average of 487 points in OECD countries.
+The PISA test reveals insights into how well education systems are preparing students for real life challenges and future success.
+PISA 2018, implemented in Morocco, indicates that in reading, 15-year-olds in Morocco score 359 points compared to an average of 487 points in OECD countries.
 On average, 15-year-olds score 368 points in mathematics compared to an average of 489 points in OECD countries.
 The average performance in science was 377 points, compared to an average of 489 points in OECD countries.
 The average difference between advantaged and disadvantaged students in reading is 51 points, compared to an average of 89 in OECD countries.
 However, 13% of disadvantaged students are academically resilient, compared to the OECD average of 11% (OECD, 2018).